 When your child is born with encephalocele, the excitement of having a baby can turn to worry.
 At CHOC, we understand that you will have many questions, and we are here to support your child and your family, every step of the way.
 Our team of specialists will be with you from the birth though surgery, and continuing into your child’s future to ensure the best outcome.

 What is encephalocele?

-Early in pregnancy, a fetus develops a narrow channel called a neural tube that folds and closes to form the brain and spinal cord.
-Encephalocele occurs when the neural tube does not fully close and a combination of brain matter, fluids and membranes protrude from the skull.
-This is usually seen in the back of the head or near the nose.
+Encephalocele is a protrusion of brain matter, fluids and the covering membrane from an opening in an infant’s skull caused by the incomplete closure of the neural tube during pregnancy.
+During pregnancy, a fetus develops a narrow channel called a neural tube that folds and closes to form the brain and spinal cord.
+Encephalocele is a type of neural tube defect that occurs when the neural tube does not fully close and the brain grows beyond the skull and protrudes from that opening.
+The protrusion is usually seen in the back of the head or near the nose.
 This is a very rare disease, with around 340 babies born in the U.S. with the disorder each year.

 What are the causes of encephalocele?

 Encephalocele causes are unknown, but the lack of a B vitamin called folic acid during pregnancy could be a contributing factor.

 Encephalocele can be diagnosed during pregnancy, or it becomes clear upon birth.
 However, there are times when the protrusion is small enough that it goes undetected for some time.

 What are the symptoms of encephalocele?